devlup-fsu/devlup-fsu.github.io/_posts/2024-04-26-club-pangolin-project.md

 ---

-# Club Pangolin
+# About Club Pangolin

-This is copy about the game
+"Club Pangolin" is a network based game where people join a host computer with cute little pangolin avatars and can both chat and emote to each other from different computers.
+We used it to showcase the basics of networking in Godot.
+(Obviously inspired by Club Penguin)

 ## Related Workshops: